cubeapm/docs/docs/Installation/02_configure/02_configure.md

 # Port to bind http server on
 http-port=3125

+# Port to use for internal http communication between CubeAPM nodes
+http-port-internal=3130

 # Port to use for internal distribution of incoming traces data
 cluster.port.distributor=3126